 Do not, under any circumstance, drive on the route Brasov – Bucharest on a Sunday.
 Trust me!
 Especially during the summer!

-So on the way to Bucharest, you can add a few stops:
+On the way to Bucharest, you can add a few stops:

 - Sighișoara, the only medieval citadel in Europe that is still inhabited